Apr 10, 2017

 The soprano ukulele is the smallest and most popular among the standard sizes.
 This is the one you will most often see and hear.

-The soprano ukulele is the best choice for a starter ukulele not only because it is the most popular size but also because it is the least expensive option.
+The soprano ukulele is a popular choice for a starter ukulele (I recommend Tenors for a starter - see here) not only because it is the most popular size but also because it is the least expensive option.
 There are lots of great choices for inexpensive starter ukulele, many of them available in a rainbow of colors.

 Some of the most popular choices for inexpensive starter ukes would be the Mahalo, Diamond Head, or Makala colored ukes.
 If you don't like the colored ukes popular choices would be Makaka, Kala, Ohana, Laniki and others.